-Americans are expected to spend $9 billion on Halloween this year according to the 2018 National Retail Federation Halloween survey.1 The average American will spend around $86.79 this year between costumes, decorations, and candy.
+In 2018, it's estimated that Americans spent $9 billion on Halloween according to the 2018 National Retail Federation Halloween survey.1 Between costumes, decorations, and candy, the average American spent around $86.79.

 Halloween is a huge money maker for retailers.
 Finding the perfect Halloween costume can be tough and it often comes with a price; many American consumers are willing to pay the markup to get the costume they want.